 What is the root of religion?
 Critics dismiss religion as hocus-pocus.
 But does religion actually come from a common, higher human nature?
 What is that concealed human nature?
 I propose there is a core monotheism, and a primordial religion that unites it with atheism and polytheism: Humanism.

-To me, Timothy Leary is a modern-day Socrates.
-Socrates was the same syndrome, or personality type, as Moses, Jesus, Krishna, Muhammad (*peace be upon them*).
+as were Moses, Jesus, Krishna, Muhammad (*peace be upon them*).
 Sufi sheikhs like Ibn Arabi (considered the greatest intellectual of the Islamic Golden Age) spoke of this cosmic man as Insan Kamil.

 Every religious tradition discusses a,